Jump to content

 • Lisa Trigg

-Director of Improvement and Development
+Director of Service Support and Improvement

 Lisa began her career in consulting, project management and leadership roles in the UK and Australia in sectors including health care, utilities, IT, media and telecommunications.
 Her work focused on how to manage customer relationships, including strategy development, operational design, job design and recruitment, business process design, and leading large-scale implementation and change management projects.